csmc-vaneykjlab/QCeltis/example-dataset/README.md

 ![MS2 TIC CV%](https://github.com/vegesnam/QCPackage/assets/87665957/e6cd281f-79af-4e4a-b69d-878d69772c80)

-All groups are under given tic cv threshold, so no issues
+(Manasa: All groups are under given tic cv threshold, so no issues)

 ##### Spectral Ratio
+(Manasa: fix this)
 The spectral ratio indicates the count of MS2 Spectra relative to MS1 Spectra in each file.
 The mass spectrometer consistently tallies both MS1 and MS2 Counts; thus, if there are discrepancies in the numbers, it's not a sample problem but rather an issue with the MS acquisition.
 If the ratio isn't stable, evaluate the instrument's performance on samples identified as anomalies.

 ![Spectral Ratio](https://github.com/vegesnam/QCPackage/assets/87665957/5184c1ef-6d22-4f8d-82bd-120b44ead9eb)